WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * Sorted out the github tangle for GA.
+* Helping MS to plan CW21 Turing Way session.
+* Helped ED to set up a folder on project repository - trying to take this extra work of uploading and formatting resources off him so he can concentrate on the the database.

 #### Who helped you this week?

 * ME - helpful discussion about medications and also about standardisation of data.
-* Helped ED to set up a folder on project repository - trying to take this extra work of uploading and formatting resources off him so he can concentrate on the the database.

 #### What did you achieve?

-* Organised myself for community manager communications - monthly newsletter, helpful video link emails, onboarding emails, announcements for new resources such as meeting notes. slack and email.
+* Organised myself for community manager communications - monthly newsletter, helpful video link emails, onboarding emails, announcements for new resources such as meeting notes.
+Slack and email.
 Archive newsletters in Github.
+* Communicating with team members - LY, SG and IB to get updates.
+IB - the literature review shows lack of studies in this area and not focused on in bigger cohorts - will add this to the knowledge share coming up.
+LY - communicating about medications.
-* Organised project meeting schedule - clinicians have agreed to do expert session.
+* Organised project meeting schedule - clinicians have agreed to do expert session, ethics to move date.
 * Binder workshop talk and help.
+* Chat with RG about authorship.
+* Progress of guide to communication - adding to issue in github repo of interviews/case studies, taking out open phrasing and adding in first drafts of the rest of the guide.
 *

 #### What did you struggle with?

-* All ok
+* All ok.

 #### What would you like to work on next week?

-* Replace this text with a bullet point list of what you would like to work on next week.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* More project community manager stuff - starting next newsletter, planning meeting schedule for May, keeping in touch with teams.
+* Working on authorship section of Turing way communication guide.

 #### Where do you need help from Kirstie?

-* Replace this text with a bullet point list of what you need help from Kirstie on.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* Lab blog - did a PR.
+*

 #### Any other topics